Skip to main content

 1. Scope and Resource Location

-• CiliumNetworkPolicy must be created in specific namespaces, specified via metadata.namespace.
+• CiliumNetworkPolicy must be created in a specific namespace, specified via metadata.namespace.

 • CiliumClusterwideNetworkPolicy is a cluster-level resource with no namespace concept.